Reversible Poisson-Kirchhoff Systems: Statistical properties of the tessellation

-Now, by integration on $\RR$ for $s$, $[0,a]$ for $x$ and $[0,b]$ for $y$, we conclude. \item Nodes of type $\CC$: similar to the case of $\HA$ where we multiply by $1-p_V(s+t)-p_H(s+t)$ instead of $p_V(s+t)$ since we are in the case $3$(c) of the dynamics of Section~\ref{sec:dyn}. \end{itemize}
+We conclude by integration on $\RR$ for $s$, $[0,a]$ for $x$ and $[0,b]$ for $y$. \item Nodes of type $\CC$: similar to the case of $\HA$ where we multiply by $1-p_V(s+t)-p_H(s+t)$ instead of $p_V(s+t)$ since we are in the case $3$(d) of the dynamics of Section~\ref{sec:PKS}. \end{itemize}

 \item[$(i)$] Now, we have two ways to prove the mean number of connected components that do not touch the northern or eastern sides of the rectangle, which is the same as the one which do not touch the southern or western sides of the rectangle by Theorem~\ref{thm:reversible}.
 Just remark that any connected component has only one north-east corner and one south-west corner.
 Hence, the mean number of connected components is both equal to the mean number of nodes of types $\VB \cup \HB \cup \CC$, and to the mean number of nodes of types $\VA \cup \HA \cup \CC$.